-In 2008, Tullow achieved a 100% exploration and appraisal success rate from its five Ghanaian wells.
+In 2008, Tullow achieved a 100% exploration and appraisal success rate from its five Ghanaian wells following the discoveries made at Mahogany-1 and Hyedua-1 in 2007.
 Mahogany-2, Hyedua-2 and Mahogany-3 were all drilled within the Greater Jubilee Area.
 Flow tests at Mahogany-2 and Hyedua-2 confirmed the reservoir was highly productive with good lateral connectivity.

 In 2009, a two well appraisal programme at Mahogany-4 and Mahogany Deep-2 in the Mahogany area, southeast of the Jubilee Unit Area (JUA), identified further prospectivity.
-The JUA is considered to have a gross resource base of 500 mmbo (P90) through a most likely 700 mmbo (P50) to an upside of 1,000 mmbo (P10).
+The JUA is considered to have a gross resource base of 500 mmbo (P90), a most likely 700 mmbo (P50) to an upside of 1,000 mmbo (P10).
 This resource base will be developed in several phases, of which Phase 1 is now complete with initial production having commenced in November 2010.
-The Dahoma-1 well was drilled 11km south of Mahogany-3 and the result, announced in April 2010, was Tullow's first unsuccessful well in Ghana but was followed by the successful Mahogany-5 well in June 2010.

 Appraisal of the Ntomme accumulation commenced in early 2012 with the drilling of the Ntomme-2A well, located over four kilometres south of Tweneboa-3.
 This exploratory appraisal well successfully discovered high quality oil bearing reservoirs, below the Ntomme gas-condensate accumulation.
 The Enyenra-4A well result was announced in March 2012, intersecting 32 metres of net oil pay.
 Pressure data from the oil leg has demonstrated that the oil is in static communication with the oil seen in the other wells in the field and indicate a continuous oil column of approximately 600m.

-In the Deepwater Tano licence operated by Tullow, the final prospects have been drilled out.
-Of these final wells, Wawa-1, discovered 33m of oil and gas condensate up-dip from the TEN oil and gas-condensate fields.
+In the Deepwater Tano licence operated by Tullow, there final wells were drilled to test the remaing prospectivity.
+The first of these wells, Wawa-1, discovered 33m of oil and gas condensate up-dip from the TEN oil and gas-condensate fields.
 The second, Okure-1, was unsuccessful in discovering commercial hydrocarbons.
 The final well, Sapele-1, immediately southwest of the Jubilee field, was also unsuccessful in encountering commercial hydrocarbons.

 On 25 July 2011, Tullow completed the acquisition of EO Group Limited for $305m.
 This acquisition, with an effective date of 1 December 2010, will increase Tullow's interest in the West Cape Three Points licence offshore Ghana by 3.5% to 26.4% and increase the Group's interest in the Jubilee field, which Tullow operates, by 1.75% to 36.5%.
 Following a redetermination of the Jubilee Unit Area, Tullow currently holds a 35.48% equity in licence.